Mahoney Life Sciences Prize

 The Mahoney Life Sciences Prize is awarded annually to honor excellence and recognize academic achievement that propels significant advances in science and industry.
 One award will be made to a faculty member whose primary appointment is within the UMass Amherst College of Natural Sciences and who was the principal author of a peer-reviewed paper reporting original research performed at UMass and published during the previous three years.

-Review of applications and award of the Mahoney Life Science Prize focuses on the quality of the published paper, the potential for the research findings to address a major scientific challenge, and an assessment of the potential translatable and practical applications of the research findings to industry.
+Review of applications and award of the Mahoney Life Sciences Prize focuses on the quality of the published paper, the potential for the research findings to address a major scientific challenge, and an assessment of the potential translatable and practical applications of the research findings to industry.
 The paper can be on any topic in the life sciences that is new research with translatable applications to industry and society.

 The prize includes a cash award of $25,000 to the winning applicant as well as opportunities to present the research to industry leaders and the UMass Amherst community.